How to Manage Pests

-Furrow irrigation is the most common irrigation method for processing tomatoes.
+Buried drip has replaced furrow irrigation as the most common irrigation method for processing tomatoes.
 Sprinkle irrigation is commonly used to establish seeded or transplanted stands and is sometimes used for marginal soils or in regions with high water tables.
-In the San Joaquin Valley, hand-moved sprinklers are used, while in the Sacramento Valley, wheel-line sprinklers are common.

 Adequate irrigation facilitates rapid canopy growth and avoids plant stress as well as root rot problems caused by excessive wetting of the soil.
 To determine the amount of water needed and when to apply it, calculate the ETc (crop water use) between irrigations with the following equation, where Kc is the crop coefficient and ETo is the reference crop evapotranspiration: ETc = Kc x ETo.

 Irrigate often enough so that the soil moisture depletion between irrigations does not reduce crop yield.
-A major factor in determining the allowable soil moisture depletions is soil texture; clay loam soils hold more water than do sandy loams and, therefore, have longer intervals between irrigations.
-Detailed information on determining allowable soil moisture depletions and on developing an irrigation schedule are in Scheduling Irrigations: When and How Much Water to Apply, UC ANR Publication No. 3396.
+A major factor in determining the allowable soil moisture depletions is soil texture; clay loam soils hold more water than do sandy loams and, therefore, may have longer intervals between irrigations.

-Use caution in applying generalized guidelines for allowable soil moisture depletions to all situations.
-For example, experience shows that cracked clay loam soils can cause Phytophthora problems in processing tomatoes because water can flow through cracks into the bed and saturate the soil near the middle of the bed.
-To reduce soil cracking, some furrow irrigators irrigate as frequently as every 3 to 5 days -- an approach that requires reduced amounts of water per irrigation.
+Use caution in applying generalized guidelines for allowable soil moisture depletions.
+For example, with furrow irrigation, experience shows that cracked clay loam soils can cause Phytophthora problems in processing tomatoes because water can flow through cracks into the bed and saturate the soil near the middle of the bed.
+To reduce soil cracking, some furrow irrigators irrigate as frequently as every 3 to 5 days – an approach that requires reduced amounts of water per irrigation.

 Calculating the irrigation time

-Irrigation time is the time required to apply the desired amount of water in a field.
-Calculating irrigation times for sprinkle or drip irrigation is relatively easy using the following equation where T is the hours of irrigation needed for a set, A is the acres irrigated per set, D is the inches of water to be applied, and Q is the irrigation system flow rate in gallons per minute: T = 449 x A x D/Q.
+Irrigation time is the hours required to apply the desired amount of water in a field.
+Calculating irrigation times for sprinkle or drip irrigation is relatively easy using the following equation where T is the hours of irrigation needed for a block, A is the acres irrigated per block, D is the inches of water to be applied, and Q is the irrigation system flow rate in gallons per minute for the block being irrigated: T = 449 x A x D/Q.

 Monitoring soil moisture

-Because of uncertainty in managing irrigation systems (particularly furrow irrigation), monitoring soil moisture is helpful in determining what is going on in the soil.
+Because of uncertainty in managing irrigation systems (particularly furrow irrigation),monitoring soil moisture is helpful in determining soil moisture status.
 Many sensors are available for monitoring soil moisture; these sensors range from inexpensive and easy-to-use to expensive and difficult to install.
 A popular sensor used by many irrigators is the Watermark electrical resistance block (Irrometer, Inc., Riverside, CA).
 It is easy to install, read, and requires no maintenance.
-The readout meter used with this block provides readings of soil moisture tension, which is the tenacity at which water is retained in the soil.
-The drier the soil is, the higher the soil moisture tension.
-Soil moisture tension differs over time for furrow and drip irrigated fields.
+The readout meter used with this block provides readings of soil moisture tension, which is the tenacity at which water is retained by the soil.
+The drier the soil, the higher the soil moisture tension.

 Planting to prebloom

 During this growth stage, ETc is small and consists mostly of evaporation from the soil.
-Initially, however, the daily ETc may be relatively high (0.15 inches per day) because of the soil surface wetting by sprinkle irrigation, but once the soil surface dried, the ETc decreased to about 0.05 inches per day until about 40 days after planting.
+After sprinkler irrigation or rainfall, daily ETc may be relatively high (0.15 inches per day) because of the wet soil surface, but once the soil surface dries, the ETc decreases to about 0.05 inches per day until about 40 days after planting.

 Bloom to early fruit set